GaryZhous/A-collection-of-interesting-stuff/README.md

 # A-collection-of-interesting-stuff
-Well, this is a collection of interesting stuff, some are solutions for tricky coding questions, some are code snippets for memorizing important concepts or notes, and some are just for fun!
+This is a collection of stuff I found useful, some are solutions for tricky coding questions, some are code snippets for memorizing important concepts or notes, and some are just for fun!